TendaiPhikiso/Flipkart-Dataset-Findings/README.md

 ## **Seller Analysis**

 ### 1. By rating who are Flipkarts top sellers?

-Delving into Flipkarts top sellers, from our findings RETAILNET emerges as the top seller with an average rating of 4.11 across 1416 products, ARBOR closely follows with a 4.10 rating and 783 products.
-However, SANDSMARKETING ranks as a bottom seller with a lower 2.68 rating across 887 products, signalling potential challenges in customer satisfaction.
+Delving into Flipkart’s seller ratings, from our findings RETAILNET emerges as the top seller with an average rating of 4.11 across 1416 products, ARBOR closely follows with a 4.10 rating and 783 products.
+However, SANDSMARKETING ranks as a bottom seller with a lower 2.68 rating across 887 products, signaling potential challenges in customer satisfaction.

 ![image](https://github.com/TendaiPhikiso/Flipkart-Dataset-Findings/assets/57633068/fc281fc8-a03b-428a-97fa-0fcd342046cf)